Sign In Register

 Is Nashville a Good Place to Live?

 Based on current data, Nashville receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, affordable housing.
-Areas to be aware of include elevated crime rates, below-average incomes, high obesity rates.
+Key strengths include low unemployment, affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, a high uninsured rate, below-average incomes.
 Nashville has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs